Challenges are fun.

 Decide What’s Important to You and Make a Plan

-The first step with the fast approach is to decide where you want to cheat.
+The first step with the fast approach for how to learn a language quickly is to decide where you want to cheat.
 Unfortunately, you can’t have it all.

 The guide below is going to focus on the goal of having a short conversation at the end of 10 days with a native speaker.
 If you have different goals, you can draw up your own plan or tweak this one to suit your needs.